Amrit-Kumar-Singha/Hyperledger_Fabric_2.x-Complete-installation-guide-and-Running-a-business-network/README.md

 # Sometimes you might run into really problematic issues with the setup.
 Visit the how_to_clean_everything.md file
 * Carry out all the operations in this file and again start the installation from the scratch.

+# Error: "Channel creation failed"
+If you are getting this error after running the command ` ./network.sh up createChannel -c channel1 -ca `.
+Then follow up the `Error.md` file.